liy-che/youtube-video-duration/README.md

 | Show/hide controller       | V                                       |

 ## 🎉 Updates 🎉
+**1.0.7.4**
+- The previous '1x' button can now be used to jump between 1x and the speed right between the jump
+- Improve shortcut to show/hide controller

 **1.0.7.3**
 - Add shortcut to show/hide controller
 - Add banner to notify users of new updates

 **1.0.7.2**
-- All shortcuts are available for YouTube Shorts.
+- All shortcuts are available for YouTube Shorts

 **1.0.7.1**
 - Improve performance by removing unnecessary time updates